Best Cheap Health Insurance in California for 2026

 Catastrophic plans: Best for emergency situations

 You can only get a Catastrophic plan if you're under age 30 or meet the criteria of having financial hardship.
-However, in most cases, you'll get a better deal by getting Bronze plan and using subsidies to discount your rates.
+However, in most cases, you'll get a better deal by getting a Bronze plan and using subsidies to discount your rates.

 Complete an application on Covered California to see what programs you're eligible for based on your income.